Tatanka (wrestler): Early career (1989–1990)

-World Wrestling Federation (1991-1996)
+World Wrestling Federation (1991–1996)

-Undefeated streak (1991–1993)
+Undefeated streak (1991–1994)

-Chavis received his first tryout match with the WWF on January 8, 1991 as War Eagle against Dale Wolfe at a WWF Wrestling Challenge taping in Chattanooga, TN.
-He received a second tryout on February 18, 1991 against the Brooklyn Brawler at a WWF Superstars taping in Orlando, Florida.
+Chavis received his first try-out match with the WWF on January 8, 1991, as War Eagle against Dale Wolfe at a WWF Wrestling Challenge taping in Chattanooga, Tennessee.
+He received a second try-out on February 18, 1991, against the Brooklyn Brawler at a WWF Superstars taping in Orlando, Florida.
 Wrestling as the War Eagle, Chavis was victorious.
 He followed it up with another win against Dale Wolfe the next day at a Wrestling Challenge taping.
 On October 21 he received what was likely another tryout match at a Superstars taping, this time defeating Skinner.
 In November Chavis began wrestling on house shows under his given name.
 Soon after, he took on the ring name "Tatanka".
-After wrestling in tryout matches at house shows, Tatanka made his television debut as a fan favorite on the February 1, 1992 episode of Superstars, defeating Pat Tanaka in his debut match.
+After wrestling in try-out matches at house shows, Tatanka made his television debut as a fan favorite on the February 1, 1992, episode of WWF Superstars, defeating Pat Tanaka in his debut match.
 As Tatanka, Chavis performed a war dance to the Lumbee tribal war cry that preceded his entrance to the ring, and had a red stripe dyed in the middle of his hair in a mohawk style.

-Tatanka was pushed as undefeated on WWF television; he did not suffer any defeat by pinfall or submission, but he lost several matches at house shows, the first being a countout loss to Rick Martel on June 4, 1992 in Fort Wayne, Indiana.
+Tatanka was pushed as undefeated on WWF television; he did not suffer any defeat by pinfall or submission, but he lost several matches at house shows, the first being a countout loss to Rick Martel on June 4, 1992, in Fort Wayne, Indiana.
 Tatanka's earliest rivalry on television was against Martel; it culminated in Tatanka's pay-per-view debut at WrestleMania VIII with Tatanka winning the match.
 On May 18, 1992, Tatanka reached the peak of his success by winning the 40-man Bashed in the USA battle royal.
 He renewed his "feud" with Martel, who had stolen sacred eagle feathers from him to add to his wardrobe, going on to defeat Martel again at Survivor Series to reclaim the feathers.